 - “What are you reading lately?
 What books or blogs do you think I should be reading?”

 - You should also check LinkedIn to see if there’s a birthday or a job anniversary coming up.
-It’s a real easy way to say “I haven’t forgotten you.”
+It’s an easy way to say, “I haven’t forgotten you.”

 And f you decide not to move forward with a candidate, courtesy and respect when delivering the news that they didn’t get this job is always the gold standard.
 It’s unfair to lead someone through the interview process with no closure as to why they didn’t get the job.

 Let them know you enjoyed meeting them and feel they have a lot of talent, but for the position available, you don’t feel it’s the right fit.
 Then explain you’d like them to be part of your talent bank for a position that is the right fit.
 It’s easier to keep candidates active and interested than it is to find new candidates.

 For even more tips on how to find great talent, check out our Talent Magazine.